dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-1.md

 :::zone pivot="vsc"

 For information on trusting the HTTPS certificate for browsers other than Firefox, see the [HTTPS development certificate trust guidance](xref:security/enforcing-ssl#trust-the-aspnet-core-https-development-certificate-on-windows-and-macos).
-When using the Firefox browser, see the [Firefox certificate trust guidance](xref:security/enforcing-ssl#trust-the-https-certificate-with-firefox-to-prevent-sec_error_inadequate_key_usage-error).
+When using the Firefox browser, see the [certificate trust guidance for Firefox](xref:security/enforcing-ssl#trust-the-https-certificate-with-firefox-to-prevent-sec_error_inadequate_key_usage-error).

 In VS Code, press <kbd>Ctrl</kbd>+<kbd>F5</kbd> (Windows) or <kbd>⌘</kbd>+<kbd>F5</kbd> (macOS) to run the app without debugging.

-At the **Select debugger** prompt, select **C#**.
-On the next prompt, select the HTTPS profile (`C#: BlazorWebAppMovies [https]`).
+At the **Select debugger** prompt in the **Command Palette** at the top of the VS Code UI, select **C#**.
+At the next prompt, select the HTTPS profile (`C#: BlazorWebAppMovies [https]`).

 The default browser is launched at `https://localhost:{PORT}`, which displays the app's UI.
 The `{PORT}` placeholder is the random port assigned to the app when the app is created.
+If you need to change the port due to a local port conflict, you may do so in the project's `Properties/launchSettings.json` file.

 Navigate to the pages of the app to confirm that the app is working normally.